 The Bombay Beach Biennale is an annual celebration for artists, creatives and supporters who invest their time and resources into the revitalization of Bombay Beach and raise awareness of the Salton Sea environmental crisis.

-Urs August Steiner presents at the Swiss Pavilion at the Bombay Beach Biennale.
+Urs August Steiner presented his installation at the Swiss Pavilion at the Bombay Beach Biennale which remains on view in the town.
 The kinetic installation, S01E03 Refuelling, is part of his long-term project Non-Crystal.
 The work explores the paths of science fiction into science laboratories, driven by the desire for immortality.
 It displays human existence as a race, without accepting bodily limitations.
 Steiner’s work refers to cryonic projects in the Californian desert, where frozen bodies await their resurrection from cold dream states in a distant future.

 The project is supported by swissnex San Francisco and the Swiss Arts Council, Pro Helvetia.
 The installation can be viewed at Bombay Beach.